Gohla/pie/tutorial/src/0_intro/index.md

 A task is kind of like a closure, a function along with its inputs that can be executed, but incremental.
 For example, the `ReadFile` task carries the file path it reads from.
 When we `execute` the task, it reads from the file and returns its text as a string.
-However, due to incrementality, we declare the file as a `require_file` dependency through `context`, such that this task is only re-executed when the file changes!
+However, due to incrementality, we mark the file as a `require_file` dependency through `context`, such that this task is only re-executed when the file changes!

 Note that this file read dependency is created _while the task is executing_.
 We call these _dynamic dependencies_.